mguideng/text-mining-big3-reviews/README.md

 This repository contains the two files used to create this post:

 `2018-07-16-text-mining-glassdoor-big3.Rmd` Markdown to generate narrative, code, and output into a single document.
+Note that user will have to define a filepath to his/her own computer for the R source file below.
 `source scrape Big3.R` Source file used with the .Rmd file to scrape Glassdoor.